Posted on July 09, 2014

 The FIFA World Cup is in its final week in Brazil.
 And while that tournament will eventually crown the best national soccer team in the world, we wondered what it would look like if it was crowning the healthiest electoral democracy in the world.
 With that in mind, we decided to put together an index that compares electoral health across countries and then apply it to this year’s World Cup.

 In the end, the Netherlands came out on top, defeating Australia in a fairly lopsided final.
-You can see how the whole tournament played out on our blog.
+You can see how the whole tournament played out.

 Here is everything you need to know about the World Cup of Democracy:

 What does it mean to be the World Cup of Democracy champion?

 Winning FairVote’s World Cup of Democracy does not mean that you have the purest or most legitimate democracy in the world.
 Other organizations, such as Freedom House and the Economist Intelligence Unit, already measure those features (though data from the Economist is part of our metric).
 This competition is assessing the electoral health of democracies: are voter’s choices and citizen’s opinions translating into representation in government?
 If the answer is yes, that country will perform well in our index.
 Legitimacy is still utilized as a way to filter out the more superficial democracies (i.e. democracies with high turnout and plenty of women in parliament but whose elections are less than legitimate), but our prime concern is electoral outcomes relating to participation, inclusion, and fair representation.

 Winners were judged on four factors.
 Scores for the first three were normalized on a 100 point scale.
 The average of these three scores was then multiplied by each country’s Economist Democracy Index score.